JuanMunhoesJr/JValidatorMaster/README.md

 # JValidatorMaster
-A Simple Validator class for forms fields.
+A Simple Validator class for form fields.